 Crude oil prices play a major factor in the pricing of gasoline and diesel at the pump, and this is in turn impacted by geopolitical affairs.
 Whenever turmoil affects the major oil-producing regions, crude oil prices rise.
 For example, tensions between the U.S. and Iran are believed to have motivated attacks on oil tankers operating in the Persian Gulf.
 Oil pipeline networks in Saudi Arabia have come under attack by drones carrying explosives, and the civil war in Yemen shows no signs of abating.
 There’s also the chaotic political situation in Venezuela to consider.
 These are all factors that affect gasoline prices.

 Gasoline is one of the easiest commodities to tax, even more so than coffee and sugar, which is why you see such high gasoline prices in places such as Norway, a major oil producer.
 As for trade agreements, more than 50 percent of the crude oil imported by the U.S. comes from Canada and Mexico, two nations that have been at odds with the Trump administration with regard to cross-border commerce.
 Finally, the cost of refining crude oil into gasoline also comes into play, which may in turn be affected by industrial competition, labor disputes, and environmental issues.

 No matter how much the price of gas rises, car-loving Americans are unlikely to stop driving, so it’s vital to have dependable car insurance.
 For affordable, reliable auto coverage, call on the trustworthy team from Altra Insurance Services.
-We also provide high-quality motorcycle, homeowners, and business insurance.
-San Diego residents can get a free quote by giving us a call at 619-474-6666.
+We also provide high-quality motorcycle, homeowners, and business insurance San Diego.
+Local residents can get a free quote by giving us a call at 619-474-6666.